Kybrnts/ProBashProgramming/Readme.md

 overall results improved with time.
 This was for the most part, thanks to a knowledge input that came from internet forums, blogs, advice from colleagues and a handful of e-books that I could gather over time, such as Machtlet Garrels's "Bash-Beginners guide" and Mendel Cooper's "Bash-Advanced guide".
-Among those it was Chris Johnson's "Pro Bash Programming" that was notorious for its procedural/modular programming approach.
+Among those it was Chris Johnson's "Pro Bash Programming", notorious for its procedural/modular programming approach.

 C-Style Approach
 ----------------
-In spite of my very limited programming knowledge, I remembered from my student days, most of the issues regarding BAD programming practices that I was starting to notice in my own scripts, and some of the benefits of using proper C's structured and modular approach.
+In spite of my very limited programming knowledge, I remembered from my student days, most of the issues regarding BAD programming practices, that I was starting to notice in my own scripts, and some of the benefits of using proper C's structured and modular approach.
 This approach is not enforced by any shell, however with enough time, one can find a lot of features in Bash that provide support for it.
 I remember by starting to use an idea once found in a web forum: to wrap all script's code inside a function declaration.
 This allowed among other things to end execution's flow and set an